microsoft/mysqlnd_azure/troubleshooting.md

 ### Dump file for Apache with mod_php (Linux)
-You may refer to the following link to get a Apache dump file: https://support.plesk.com/hc/en-us/articles/213366549-How-to-enable-core-dumps-for-Apache-and-trace-Apache-segmentation-fault-on-a-Linux-server
+You may refer to the following link to get a Apache dump file:

+https://support.plesk.com/hc/en-us/articles/213366549-How-to-enable-core-dumps-for-Apache-and-trace-Apache-segmentation-fault-on-a-Linux-server

 Following are the detailed steps (take apache2 on Ubuntu as example):
-1. Follow the same step with php-fpm above to set up the dump file directory.
+1. Follow the same step 1-2 with php-fpm above to set up the dump file directory.
-2.
+2. For systemd systems, create a new unit file using the command:
 ```bash
 systemctl edit apache2
 ```